-Yoga Nidra is used in the Survival Fitness Plan because it is guided meditation, which makes it relatively easy to do, especially for beginners to meditation.
+Yoga Nidra is in the Survival Fitness Plan because it is easy to do, especially for beginners.
 For those of you that use other forms of mediation that you enjoy then feel free to stick to them.
 The main thing is the meditation.

 How to do Yoga Nidra